cyterat/deepstate-map-data/README.md

 # 🔫 DeepState Map Data

-The `occupied-areas-ua.geojson` contains a mulipolygon representing the russian-occupied territory of Ukraine.
+The `occupied-areas-ua.geojson` contains a Multipolygon representing the russian-occupied territory of Ukraine.

 Updates daily, at 05:00.